 For several decades, Springer has partnered with Cincinnati Children's to bring nationally renowned experts in learning disabilities and ADHD to Cincinnati.
 Typically, the speaker will present an evening program for parents and a full-day workshop for educators, clinicians and other professionals.
+Click here to be notified of upcoming events.

 2020-2021 On February 11, Dr. David Anderson presented a virtual evening program for parents, Development of the Child with ADHD...What Does the Future Hold? in which he discussed strategies for success at home.